75 vintage cars ride from Vadodra to Statue of Unity, enchant passers-by | Entertainment

 He and his son, Abhinandan took turns to drive to the Statue of Unity.

-Madan Mohan, chairman and managing trustee, 21 Gun Salute Heritage & Cultural Trust, said ''the event has put together vintage car lovers to celebrate our country and its legacy through heritage motoring, and people of come from various parts of India, from Pune to Assam to take part in the Amrit Mahotsav ride''.
+Madan Mohan, chairman and managing trustee, of 21 Gun Salute Heritage & Cultural Trust, said, ''The event has put together vintage car lovers to celebrate our country and its legacy through heritage motoring, and people of come from various parts of India, from Pune to Assam to take part in the Amrit Mahotsav ride''.

-Titular king of the erstwhile Baroda State Samarjitsinh Gaekwad among other dignitaries, were also present on the occasion, they said.
+Titular king of the erstwhile Baroda State Samarjitsinh Gaekwad was among the dignitaries also present on the occasion, they said.

-''It's a matter of great pride that this vintage ride is marking the 75 years of our Independence and Luksh Vilas Palace too is a heritage, and thus two beautiful things have come together to celebrate India,'' Gaekwad told PTI.
+''It's a matter of great pride that this vintage ride is marking 75 years of our Independence.
+The Lakshmi Vilas Palace too is a heritage.
+Thus two beautiful things have come together to celebrate India,'' Gaekwad told PTI.
 Statue of Unity, a 182-metre structure of freedom fighter Sardar Vallabhbhai Patel, is touted as the world's tallest statue.

 It was inaugurated by Prime Minister Narendra Modi on October 31, 2018, and is now a big tourist attraction.
 The imposing monument is twice the height of the Statue of Liberty in the US and is built on an islet, Sadhu Bet, near the Sardar Sarovar Dam in Gujarat's Narmada district.
 It has been built using over 70,000 tonnes of cement, 18,500 tonnes of reinforcement steel, 6,000 tonnes of structural steel and 1,700 metric tonnes of bronze, which was used for the outer cladding of the structure.